the-real-cphillips/recipes/portuguese/rissois-de-camarao.md

 ## Core Ingredients
 * 1 lb bag of shrimp (PROTIP: use either 21-25 or 31-35)
+  * Cut shrimp into small bits, not diced, but like chunks
 * 1 tablespoon butter or margarine
 * 1 cup flour
 * 1 cup water